 - The PLACE the photo was taken

 Some other agencies allow some or all of these details to be added as separate fields when uploading, this aid searching, especially the date fields.
-Without further specification from an agency I recommend formatting the date as 10 September 2008 and not something like 10/09/08 which can cause problems with the special characters (slashes) and confusion with different date formats around the world (dd/mm/yy vs mm/dd/yy).
+Without further specification from an agency I recommend formatting the date as 10 SEPTEMBER 2014 and not something like 10/09/14 which can cause problems with the special characters (slashes) and confusion with different date formats around the world (dd/mm/yy vs mm/dd/yy).
+The specific date is not absolutely necessary, you can use "JUNE 2014" if you don't know the exact date, even "CIRCA 1987" may be acceptable for older images.
 Depending on your workflow the date and time may also be included by the camera in the EXIF information, and can be manually added into the IPTC field "Date Created'.

 istockphoto recommend that images of city skylines only be uploaded if they are not more than 3 years old, although many editorial subjects and locations are relatively evergreen (or offer an historic record) there are several subject areas, particularly urban travel locations where images will have a shorter shelf life.